noDiego/whatsapp-claude-gpt/README.md

 npm run start
 ```
 Upon startup, the bot will display a QR code in the terminal.
 Scan this QR code using the WhatsApp application on your mobile phone to link the bot to your WhatsApp account.

+## Additional Bot Personalization (PROMPT_INFO)

+You can optionally use the environment variable PROMPT_INFO to supply extra instructions or context for the bot’s behavior.
+This might include personality traits (friendly, formal, or technical), reminders about special group details (e.g., birthdays, roles), or any other guidelines you'd like the bot to adopt.
+If PROMPT_INFO is not set, the bot simply runs without those extra custom instructions.

+Example addition in your .env file:

+PROMPT_INFO="You are an assistant in a group of college friends, adopting a very informal and friendly tone.
+You love making jokes of all kinds and always encourage the group to meet up for parties or drinks."

+This way, the bot will incorporate these details into its prompt and responses, adapting its style and content to the provided information.

 #### Note About WhatsApp Number:
 The phone number associated with the WhatsApp account that scans the QR code will be the one sending all automated responses.
 If you want to maintain a separate bot account, it is recommended to: